Is the Conventional Picture of Coherence Time Complete? Dark Matter Recoherence: Generalized coherence examples

-This picture changes slightly when we account for earth's rotation around the sun, which lifts the degeneracy in the magnetic quantum number $m_l$.
+This picture changes slightly when we account for Earth's rotation around the Sun, which lifts the degeneracy in the magnetic quantum number $m_l$.
 Similar to the non-degenerate box, the typical number of non-degenerate states contributing to the spectrum is increased as $N_\mathrm{nd} \sim n^2_\mathrm{max}$.
 Thus, the onset of recoherence is delayed to $\sim \delta E^{-1} \sim (\text{1 year}/2 \pi)\, \sqrt{r/a_0}$\,.
-Details and numerical evaluations of the coherence time confirming our analytic estimates for both the groundstate and virialized halo can be found in \cref{sec:Supplementary information on the coherence examples}\,.
+Details and numerical evaluations of the coherence time confirming our analytic estimates for both the ground state and virialized halo can be found in the supplemental material.

 Let us finally comment on the case of a sub-dominant virialized halo $\rho^\text{virial} \lesssim \rho^{\text{gal}}$.
-For a halo with a large Bohr radius, $r/a_0 \lesssim 1$\,, the halo density will be dominated by the $1s$ state, and thus, the analysis becomes similar to the recoherence discussion in~\cref{sec:Ground state halo}.
-However, for smaller Bohr radii, $r/a_0 \gtrsim 1$\,, many states contribute at earth, and depending upon the halo density and the time of observation, multiple stages of de- and recoherence can be observed.
-Firstly, since in halos around the sun and earth the virial velocity is much smaller than the galactic velocity, the galactic DM population decoheres followed by recoherence from the virial halo as a whole, since $\Delta E^{-1}\simeq mv^2\ll m\sigma^2$\,.
-Secondly, the virial halo decoheres followed by recoherence caused by the discrete nature of its energy levels.
-The period, when the virial halo appears decoherent while its individual states can't be resolved yet, leads to the energy fraction for which the halo dominates detection prospects to tend to a constant for large masses independent of the time the experiment is run for in \cref{fig:Solar halo dominating detection prospects} on the right.
+For a halo with a large Bohr radius, $r/a_0 \lesssim 1$\,, the halo density will be dominated by the $1s$ state, and thus, the analysis becomes similar to the previous example.
+However, for smaller Bohr radii, $r/a_0 \gtrsim 1$\,, many states contribute at Earth, and depending upon the halo density and the time of observation, multiple stages of de- and recoherence can be observed.
+Firstly, since the virial velocity $v$ is much smaller than the galactic velocity, the galactic DM population decoheres followed by recoherence from the virial halo as a whole, since $\Delta E^{-1}\simeq mv^2\ll m\sigma^2$\,.
+This intermediate period of coherence leads to the constant density fraction at large masses for which the Solar halo dominates detection prospects.
+This fraction is given by the ratio of velocities $v/\sigma\approx0.1$ and can be seen in \cref{fig:Solar halo dominating detection prospects} on the right.
+Secondly, the virial halo decoheres followed by recoherence caused by the discrete nature of its energy levels which is resolvable for masses $m\lesssim 3\cdot 10^{-13}$\,eV after 10 years.